 Amount covering, on a flat rate basis, the administration, telephone, post, maintenance, heating, lighting, electricity, rent, equipment depreciation or insurance costs.
 The total of this entry may not exceed 5% of the total of accepted cost for "Staff", "Operations" and "Specific operations".
 The overhead % may be modified starting 2024.

 Form 11

 Financial contribution of THE NON-FINANCED partner

-This contribution is in kind and must amount to a minimum of 25% of the total budget requested from STEREO
+This contribution is in kind and must amount to a minimum of 25% of the total budget requested from STEREO.

 Name of the applicant: